Transyltooniaa/ImageEffect/Readme.md

      make
      ```

      #### NOTE : The Makefile present in the folder is for macOS.
-You can find the Makefile for windows in a folder called makefile for windows
+You can find the Makefile for Linux in a folder called MakefileLinux.

      ##### 💔 POSSIBLE ERROR: JNI.h not found

      ###### 💡 SOLUTION: check if your jvm has jni.h file.
 It is generally present in the 'include' folder.
 Or Ensure the `Makefile` aligns with your Java path and version.
 Make necessary changes if required.

-2. **Using Maven? 🌍:** (For Windows Users)
+2. **Using Maven? 🌍:** (For Linux Users)
    - If Maven is already installed on your machine , run:
      ```bash
      sudo mvn clean package